Defining Wind - What It Is And Its Impact On Local And Global Weather

 Now that the different types of winds have been broadly identified, each type of wind can be examined in more detail:

 The Polar Easterlies are one of the three major global wind patterns.
-It is found between 60 and 90 degrees latitude in the Polar Regions.
+They are found between 60 and 90 degrees latitude in the polar regions.

 2) The Westerlies

-Again, as the name suggests, they blow from west to east and play an important role in carrying the Equator's warm waters to the western continents.
+Again, as the name suggests, they blow from west to east and play an important role in carrying the Equator’s warm waters toward the eastern continents.

 3) Trade Winds (Tropical Easterlies)

-These are the prevailing easterly winds that blow from west to east in the Tropics north and south of the Equator.
-Trade winds received their name as a result of their use by the early sailors to navigate the vast Atlantic to establish trade routes between the East and the West.
+These are the prevailing easterly winds that blow from east to west in the Tropics north and south of the Equator.
+Trade winds received their name as a result of their use by early sailors to navigate the vast Atlantic and establish trade routes between the East and the West.

 Trade Winds in the warm waters of the Tropics are also responsible for the creation of tropical storms, including cyclones, hurricanes, and typhoons.
 You can read all about how these storms are formed in this article.